-Lewis Latimer paid a lot of attention to the world around him, trying to understand what he could do to make the world a better place and how he could ensure that every home could enjoy the new opportunities that came with the light bulb.
+Lewis Latimer paid close attention to the world around him, seeking ways to improve it and ensure every home and business could enjoy the new opportunities brought by the light bulb.
 In this collaborative and interactive experience, students explore the incredible life and legacy of Lewis Latimer through a scavenger hunt.
-They then become engineers and practice problem-solving, developing innovative inventions and illuminating their ideas using simple circuits.
+They then become engineers, practicing problem-solving, developing innovative solutions, and illuminating their ideas using simple circuits.

 Lewis H. Latimer (1848-1928) was an African American inventor whose innovations in designing carbon filaments ushered in the age of electric light.
 Latimer was the son of fugitive slaves, a self-taught master draftsman, an expert on patent law, a poet, and painter--in short, a Renaissance man.
 The historic Victorian home of Lewis Latimer stands now as a testament to this talented and gracious man.